Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 ### ESP32
 You can get really cheap knock off ESP32s on [AliExpress](https://www.aliexpress.com/)<br/>
 Some ESP devices that I use are: ESP-WROOM-32, ESP-32S, ESP32-CAM, ESP-EYE<br/>
-#### Hardware Wiring
-Depending on the project specific goal of your ESP32 device depends on how you want to wire it.
-Here You will be shown how to wire to use your ESP32 to remotly control a light using a relay.

 #### ESP-IDF
 1. Setup Toolchain for [Windows](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/windows-setup.html), [Linux](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/linux-setup.html) or [Mac OS](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/macos-setup.html).
 If you use a installer package then you can skip to step 6.<br/>